magicbio/magicbio.github.io/README.md

 # Abstract

-**VLSI Wiki** is an open community that encompasses all knowledge related to semiconductors and VLSI—from fundamental theories to the latest technology trends.
+This is an open community that encompasses all knowledge related to IT—from fundamental theories to the latest technology trends.
-To bring future technologies such as **AI, autonomous driving, Mars exploration, and the Metaverse** to life, **semiconductors** are the essential hardware.
+To bring future technologies such as **AI, autonomous driving, Mars exploration, and the Metaverse** to life, **IT** is the essential technology.

 I've always had many questions:
 > “What does this term mean?”